-The Company follows the guidance in ASC 820 for its financial assets and liabilities that are remeasured and reported at fair value at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
+The Company follows the guidance in ASC 820 for its financial assets and liabilities that are remeasured and reported at fair value at each reporting period, and nonfinancial assets and liabilities that are re-measured and reported at fair value at least annually.

-As of January 31, 2023 and 2022, the carrying amounts of the Company's cash and cash equivalents, current and noncurrent restricted cash, prepaid expenses and other current assets, accounts payable and accrued expenses and other current liabilities approximated their estimated fair value due to their relatively short maturities.
+As of January 31, 2024 and 2023, the carrying amounts of the Company's cash and cash equivalents, current and noncurrent restricted cash, prepaid expenses and other current assets, accounts payable and accrued expenses and other current liabilities approximated their estimated fair value due to their relatively short maturities.

-The Company's long-term debt is reported at carrying value on the consolidated balance sheet.
+The Company's long-term debt is reported at carrying value on the Consolidated Balance Sheets.
 Refer to Note 8 - Long-Term Debt.
-The Company estimates the fair value of its long-term debt based on recently reported market transactions for similar financial instruments by companies with similar credit ratings and, as such, are classified as Level 2 within the fair value hierarchy.
-As of January 31, 2023, the estimated fair value of the Company's long-term debt approximates its carrying value.
+The Company estimates the fair value of its long-term debt using a discounted cash flow approach based on the Company's implied credit spread using the median of option adjusted spreads for similar financial instruments with similar credit ratings, and, as such, long-term debt is classified as Level 3 within the fair value hierarchy.
+The Company classified the long-term debt as Level 3 compared to Level 2 in the prior year due to a change to the valuation model.
+As of January 31, 2024, the estimated fair value of the Company's long-term debt was \$305.9 million.

-The Company's warrant liabilities were reported at fair value on the Company's consolidated balance sheet.
+The Company's warrant liabilities were reported at fair value on the Company's Consolidated Balance Sheets.
 The warrant liabilities were valued using a Black-Scholes option pricing model.
 The assumptions used in preparing the model include estimates such as volatility, contractual terms, dividend yield, expiration dates and risk-free interest rates.
 Prior to the Company's IPO, this valuation model used unobservable market share price input on a recurring basis, and therefore was considered a Level 3 liability.